Magnús Scheving: Personal life

-Circa 1989, Scheving married Ragnheiður Melsteð, with whom he lived for 24 years.
-The couple officially divorced in 2014.
+In 1989, Magnús married Ragnheiður Melsteð, with whom he lived for 24 years and co-founded the LazyTown production company.
 Magnús and Ragnheiður have a daughter and a son.
-Scheving also has a daughter with his former partner Halldóra Blöndall.
+The couple divorced in 2014.
+Their daughter, Sylvia Erla, is a singer who reached the semi-finals of the Söngvakeppnin in 2013, but did not make it to the final.
+Magnús also has a daughter with his former partner, Halldóra Blöndall.

-In January 2017 Scheving got engaged to Hrefna Björk Sverrisdóttir in their restaurant ROK.
-The couple got married in 2020.
+In January 2017, Magnús got engaged to Hrefna Björk Sverrisdóttir in their restaurant ROK.
+The couple married in 2020.
 In December 2022, Hrefna announced the birth of their son on her Instagram page.
-After a three-year hiatus from Instagram, in February 2023, Scheving posted an image of himself and his infant son reclining on a beach in Adeje, Spain, both wearing matching sunglasses, captioned "My son in the sun."